 About Braxton Garneau’s Procession

 This marks the Garneau’s first exhibition with the gallery.
-The artist’s paintings are based in collecting and researching materials, culture and history.
+The artist’s paintings are based in collecting and researching materials, culture as well as history.
 Focusing on harvested and hand-processed materials, he explores the sociocultural history of his Caribbean heritage.
 In Procession, Garneau presents a new series of works focused on ritual and costuming through the complex history of Canboulay, along with character development of present day Carnival.
 Garneau was recently featured in an article on EdifyThe Story is in The Soil, discussing his unique process.

 In Procession, materiality is at the forefront of Garneau’s work.
 Therefore the natural materials used in his paintings are grounded in the inextricable colonial histories and cultural ties of Caribbeans who’ve spent generations in proximity to them.
 As a result his portraits are built up using asphalt, a natural emulsion of mineral elements and bitumen, and raffia, a fibre made from palms found in Africa and the Caribbean.
 Since Asphalt, in particular, has a personal significance to the artist, it is important to the exhibition.
 The material connects the journey of his grandparents from Trinidad, home the world’s largest naturally exposed deposit of asphalt, to the oil sands in Northern Alberta, where his grandfather came to work in the 1960’s.